drdaemos/xc5-docs/en/design_changes/creating_menu_in_admin_area.md

 ---

-{% include global.html %}

 # Introduction

 This article describes how developers can create/change menu items in admin area.
  ![]({{site.baseurl}}/attachments/8225143/8356087.png)

-The admin menu section is defined by the `\XLite\View\Menu\Admin\TopMenu` class ({% link "more info about X-Cart classnames" S1RinW3Qv %}) and this guide describes how you can apply changes to it.
+The admin menu section is defined by the `\XLite\View\Menu\Admin\TopMenu` class ({% link "more info about X-Cart classnames" SJSmIEfSD %}) and this guide describes how you can apply changes to it.

 # Table of Contents